 Below are the main ‘feelings’ that you are likely to experience when getting tattooed.
 Of course, everybody is different and what one person may call one type of pain, somebody else may describe it as another – so keep that in mind.

-This is the most common type of described pain that comes with being tattooed.
+This is the most common type of described pain that comes with being inked.
 As the tattoo gun move across your skin, it will feel like an intense scratch.
 To start with, this feeling isn’t too bad, but it can get tedious if the same area is being worked on over long periods of time.

-Multiple needles tend to feel ‘scratchier’ than a single needle, so you’re likely to feel this pain more if your artist is shading rather than doing outline work.
+Multiple needles tend to feel ‘scratchier’ than a single tattoo needle, so you’re likely to feel this pain more if your artist is shading rather than doing outline work.

-The stinging pain isn’t pleasant and will probably make you want to move the body part away from the needle, or swear at your artist (please don’t) – but this is tattooing unfortunately, and the motto “no pain, no gain” is the truest thing you’ll ever hear when it comes to this stepping into this business.
+The stinging pain isn’t pleasant and will probably make you want to move the body part away from the tattooing needle, or swear at your artist (please don’t) – but this is tattooing, and the motto “no pain, no gain” is the truest thing you’ll ever hear when it comes to this stepping into this business.

 This is a bit of a mix between the two types of pain above, but is more likened to a scratchier pain to a stinging one.

 This type of pain is more common in areas that are being repeatedly worked on by the tattoo gun, and areas with a bit more fat beneath the skin.